nicoc-irtanos/THP_Mass_Emailing/README.md

 ## How to use it?

 Clone it to your local machine with ```git clone```, go into the corresponding directory on your machine and run ```bundle install```
+You should have a working .env to run twitter module, go to townhalls_adder_to_db.rb or townhalls_follower.rb to configure yours.

 Have fun !!! :+1: :+1: :+1: